 Everyone has moments at work or school where they feel unmotivated, annoyed or blocked—I’ve been there too.
-And if you’re feeling stuck, it can be really hard to get through the day and do what you need to do.
+And if you’re feeling stuck, it can be really hard to get through the day and learn how to do things you hate to do.
 In this video, I give you 5 awesome tips for how to do things you don’t want to do.

 So, if you need help getting over a motivation-hump, try using the tips below to make your work at your job or in school more enjoyable.